 EULAR / ACR classification criteria for SLE.
 Preliminary version.
 Translated to Norwegian based on English version

-The criteria use "weighting" so that some illness traits count more than others when one sums up.
-The criteria are published as 2019 EULAR Classic Season Criteria (Aringer M, 2019).
+The criteria use "weighting" so that some disease traits count more than others when summing up.
+The criteria are published as 2019 EULAR classification criteria (Aringer M, 2019).

 This joint project between ACR (USA) and EULAR (Europe) has been working for several years.
 The criteria will probably, with some adjustments, be used for many years to come.
 The purpose of these criteria is: 1) Better define SLE as autoimmune diseases.
 2) Exclude SLE-like diseases.
 3) Emphasize the most typical manifestations of the disease.
 4) Enable classification earlier in the course of the disease.
 5) Could use the criteria also among child with SLE.

-The criteria use "weighting" so that some illnesses count more than others when one summarizes.
+The criteria use "weighting" so that some items count more than others when one sums up.